williamcottrell72/williamcottrell72.github.io/_posts/2018-11-24-Deep-Learning-and-Spin-Glasses.md

 = \int \prod_{i}^{\tilde{n}} d\vec{x}^{i} e^{-\beta\sum_{i} h(\mathbf{W},\vec{x}^{i})}
 $$

-<p>where \(h\) is some loss function like a squared error </p>.
+<p>where \(h\) is some loss function like a squared error.
 Now, it is the training data that is playing the role of a replica!
 However, unlike the previous situation where this was just a trick to compute the average of a log and we wanted to take \(n\rightarrow 0\), here, \(\tilde{n}\) is typically a fixed number throughout the computation.
 This may be useful later...</p>

 <p id="xnote"><a href="#return_xnote">[1]</a> I'm using the notation \( \mathbf{X}\) to denote the features as well as the labels.</p>
 <!-- $$